MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. role:: text-danger
     :class: m-text m-danger

+.. role:: text-green
+    :class: m-text m-primary

 It's there !
 After so much time, Substance-Painter finally saw it-self getting a shiny new color-management system with OCIO support.
-We're going to dive deeper inside and see how it works :
+We're going to dive deeper inside and see how it works.

+The article is divided in two parts.
+You got the theory first and then the "how to do it" at the end.
+Is is strongly recommend to read the theory part but you could just read the "how-to" part to get the quickest answers.

 .. note-info::